-Figure 3: Effect of environmental unpredictability on birth seasonality (H3)
+Figure 4: Effect of environmental unpredictability on birth seasonality (H3)

-In the top panel, we plotted heatmaps of birth seasonality along gradients of environmental seasonality and productivity in four different conditions of environmental unpredictability: no unpredictability (u = 0), normal unpredictability (u = 1) and increased unpredictability (u = 3 and 4, respectively).
-Birth seasonality is represented by r, going from 0 (births are equally distributed) to 1 (all births occur on the same day).characteris The panel below shows the distribution of birth seasonality values observed in each heatmap.
+The top panel shows heatmaps of birth seasonality along gradients of environmental seasonality and productivity in four different conditions of environmental unpredictability: no unpredictability (u = 0), normal unpredictability (u = 1) and increased unpredictability (u = 3 and 4, respectively).
+The other parameters remain unchanged (growth rate of 5g/day, IBI of 1.7 years, infant mortality of 11.61%).
+Birth seasonality is represented by r, going from 0 (births are equally distributed) to 1 (all births occur on the same day).
+Grey cells represent non-viable environments characterised by a fitness of zero (regardless of the phenology strategy followed), where r cannot be computed and generates missing values.
+The panel below shows the distribution of birth seasonality values observed in each heatmap.
 Black dots indicate mean values while black horizontal lines indicate median values.
-We tested for differences in mean and variance between those distributions by conducting Student's t-tests and F tests.
-Both significance levels are presented with t-test on the left and F-test on the right (NS: non-significant; *: p-value<0.05; **: p-value<0.01; ***: p-value<0.001).
+Means and standard deviations are given above each distribution (mean ± sd).’

-Strong support for the daily energy expenditure hypothesis (H4)
+Strong support for the daily reproductive energy expenditure hypothesis (H4)

-Increasing the daily energy expenditure during reproduction by increasing the daily growth rate from 5 g/day to 7.5 g/day (+50%) dramatically increased the birth seasonality even in environments characterised by high environmental productivity or low environmental seasonality (Fig. 4, t.test: p-value < 0.001, rmean = 0.24 and 0.55 for growth rate of 5 g/day and 7.5 g/day, respectively).
-The individual fitness simultaneously decreased for practically all environmental conditions (Fig S7).
+Increasing the daily energy expenditure during reproduction by increasing the daily growth rate from 5 g/day to 7.5 g/day (+50%) dramatically increased the birth seasonality (+165%) even in environments characterised by high environmental productivity or low environmental seasonality (Fig. 5, rmean = 0.20 and 0.53 for growth rates of 5 g/day and 7.5 g/day, respectively).
+This increase in birth seasonality with daily energy expenditure was associated with a steeper selection pressure (Fig. 3d).
+Individual fitness simultaneously decreased for practically all environmental conditions (Fig. S6).